-So, in order to change the search engine in the Firefox, you need:
+To change the search engine in Firefox, you need:

-- To run the browser and click on the menu button on the toolbar.
+- Run the browser and click on the menu button on the toolbar.
 This button is in the upper-right corner of the window (three horizontal lines)

 - Select “Options” from the menu.
-In the window that opens, go to the “Search” section.
+In the window that opens, select “Search.”

-- In the “Default search engine” box choose from a list the search engine that you want.
+- In the “Default search engine” box, choose from a list of the search engines you want.

 Note.
 Remove the “Defenders”

-If you see a notice that the changes have been canceled, or if the previous settings, after you restarted the browser, were restored again, it is likely that you installed some add-ons, with the search toolbar integrated, which does not allow the users to make changes to Internet settings.
+If you see an alert saying the changes have been canceled or that the previous settings were restored after you restarted the browser, you likely installed some add-ons.
+This causes the search toolbar to be integrated, which does not allow the users to change Internet settings.

-To disable add-ons that cause the problems, you need to do some simple changes.
-Go to “Menu”, click on “Add-ons” and on the list find the add-on with toolbar included and click on “Remove”.
+To disable add-ons that may cause these problems, you need to make some simple changes.
+Go to “Menu,” click on “Add-ons,” and on the list, find the add-on with the toolbar included and click on “Remove.”
 After that, restart Mozilla Firefox.

 If nothing happens, run Mozilla Firefox in Safe mode.
-Click on “Help” button on the top of the screen, click on “Troubleshooting Information” and click “Restart with add-ons disabled”.
+Click on the “Help” button on the top of the screen, click on “Troubleshooting Information,” and click “Restart with add-ons disabled.”